uilianries/imgui/Bindings.md

 https://github.com/dearimgui/dear_bindings
 <BR>Dear Bindings is tool to generate a C API for Dear ImGui, and metadata so other languages can easily generate their own bindings on top.
+<BR>Less battle-tested than cimgui, but can generate a C API + metadata with full comments.

 ----